Campaign of the Month: October 2017

 Meeting Place: Unknown

-The Krewe of Janus was founded in the early 1900s by Harlequin through his connections with the mortal Mardi Gras krewes.
-The Malkavian originally intended the Krewe to be a vampiric continuation of his mortal social life, but the coterie’s purpose soon evolved in response to the escalating factional struggle between Vidal and Savoy.
-Both Kindred leaders attempted to enforce the Traditions within their respective territories, but they refused to work together and coordinate efforts on a truly city-wide scale.
-The Krewe of Janus thus found themselves in the peculiar position of being in a better position to enforce the First Tradition (at least in some respects) than the city’s Prince.
+The Krewe of Janus was founded in the early 1900s by Harlequin through his connections to the mortal Mardi Gras krewes.
+The Malkavian originally intended the Krewe to be a vampiric continuation of his mortal social life, but the coterie’s purpose soon evolved in response to the escalating factional struggle between Vidal and his two rivals.
+All three Kindred leaders attempted to enforce the Traditions within their respective territories, but they refused to work together and coordinate efforts on a truly city-wide scale.
+Furthermore, New Orleans was a grossly overpopulated city by Kindred standards, meaning that violations of the Masquerade were already more prevalent than in cities with comparable mortal populations.
+Nightly maintenance of the First Tradition had long occupied much of then-Sheriff Bastien’s duties, and the heightened conflict between the three elders strained his ability to keep up.

 Harlequin initially stepped forward to keep things from getting out of hand during his beloved Mardi Gras, and policing this holiday is still the Krewe’s best-known activity.
 As time went on, however, the Malkavian’s fascination with masks led him to branch out into other festivals.
-New Orleans celebrates far more holidays than Carnival, after all, and the Krewe involves itself with each one.
+New Orleans celebrates far more holidays than Carnival and the Krewe involves itself with each one.

 The rest of the year, the Krewe works quietly and secretly.
 Through Obfuscated spies, media monitoring and simple detective work, they watch for threats to the Masquerade.
 Few things escape their notice.
 Once they spot a threat, they rarely fail to find its perpetrator.
 Initially, they will leave mysterious warnings for the vampire to cease their activities, such as notes in their havens, “hauntings” created with Obfuscate, or messages delivered by Dominated mortal allies of the target.
 If the vampire does not heed these warnings, the Krewe quietly eliminates them.
 Few fail to listen.

 The city’s elders are fond of the Krewe, because it handles the night-to-night maintenance of the Masquerade and leaves them free to focus their efforts on other pursuits.
-The only notable exception is Vidal, who remains lukewarm to the Krewe’s efforts even after a century after its inception.
-He does not like the fact they exist outside his control, and were it not for their activities in Savoy’s territory, it is probable that he would have would have forcefully disbanded the coterie.
-As it stands, the Prince grudgingly finds it preferable to let Savoy and a neutral third party enforce the Masquerade in the French Quarter than to let Savoy do so by himself.
-The Toreador, for his own part, is all-too aware of his rival’s tepid feelings regarding the Krewe and has made repeated overtures towards them.
-Harlequin has gracefully declined each one to date.
+The only notable exception is Prince Vidal, who remains lukewarm to the Krewe’s efforts even a century after its inception.
+He would prefer the coterie to exist under his direct control, and were it not for their activities in Antoine Savoy’s and the Baron’s territories, it is probable that the Prince would have placed them under the Sheriff’s direct supervision (or forcefully disbanded them if they resisted).
+As it stands, the Prince grudgingly finds it preferable to let a neutral third party help enforce the Masquerade in the French Quarter than to let Savoy do so by himself.
+The Toreador, for his own part, is all-too aware of his rival’s tepid feelings regarding the Krewe and has made Halrequin many lucrative offers to further tie the coterie to his faction.
+The Malkavian has gracefully declined each such overture to date.
 The Krewe’s sole aim, he repeats, is to uphold the Mask.